LongForWisdom/community/governance/mandated-actors/governance-facilitators/practical-requirements.md

 ## Monthly
 ### Collateral Community Greenlight Polls
-Create the community greenlight polls on the fourth week of each governance cycle.
+Create the community greenlight polls on the third week of each governance cycle.

 ## Generally
 ### Emergency Process
 Should work with the community to operate an emergency voting process to defend the system in the event of an emergency.
-Possible Action: Create Emergency Process MIPs.
 ### Onboarding
 Should aim to onboard and maintain at least three Governance Facilitators at all times while prioritising candidates from unrepresented geographic regions.
 ### Engagement